mistay/arduino_poe_ip_relay/README.md

 After the RED LED switched on another 100 seconds can last until the ATMega328 CPU (on the Arduino PRO Mini) is beeing reset.
 This behaviour is desired to guarantee a new connection can be established.
 Thus, a potential open tcp connection will be reset and the device will be ready to accept new tcp connections.

+This is perfect for heating systems that try to keep track of the temperature flowing though the pipes by a non realtime operating system and/or non microcontroller ecosystem.

 So in normal operation the controlling host is recommended to establish a tcp connection in the space of 10 seconds.

 ## Block Diagram